 My storage facility where the Silox is stored is located near Fort Lowell and Dodge.
 If you are interested in purchasing the Silox, please plan on meeting me there.
 Remember, I will gladly buy back any unused, clean product.

-Payment in cash, personal check, most credit cards or Paypal.
-Ask me about the discount I offer for cash.
+Payment in cash, personal check, most credit cards, or PayPal.

 Formulated for the particular needs of all adobe bricks and earth type plasters for exterior use.